Social Psychology Network

 PROFESSIONAL SERVICE

-Personal Information: Professor Plous lives in West Hartford, Connecticut, with his daughter Fijare.
-His personal interests include hiking, international travel, photography, and web design.
+Personal Information: Professor Plous lives in West Hartford, Connecticut, and enjoys hiking, international travel, photography, and web design.
 For a media photo, please click here.

 Courses Taught